Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 **Step 4:** (Optional) Let your Finch Developer Success representative know if you need your Finch IDs to remain stable with your current integration.

+**Step 5:** Connect your clients!
+If you are a current customer of Finch using the existing Gusto integration, please **read the disclaimer** below.

+> **For existing Finch customers using the legacy Gusto integration** 📣
+>
+> Please note that you must complete the aforementioned steps, further detailed below, and have your clients reauthorize into the improved integration by **November 30, 2023**.
+Finch’s legacy integration will be decommissioned on that date.
+>
+> Please begin this process as soon as possible and **allow up to 1 month of lead time** to go through this process and have your clients reauthorize into the new integration.

 <!--
 focus: false
 -->